dgrnbrg/piplin/articles/modules.md

 (assert (= (alu-module :op 0 :x 2 :y 3) 5))
 (assert (= (alu-module :op 1 :x 2 :y 3) -1))
-(assert (= (alu-module :op 1 :x 2 :y 3) 6))
+(assert (= (alu-module :op 2 :x 2 :y 3) 6))
 {% endhighlight %}

+As you can see, inputs are passed to modules as key-value arguments to module function.

 ## Composing modules

 Although modules can have names generated for them, if you do this, you will not easily be able to refer to particular signals within the module.
-We will make a module that outputs the sum 1, 1+2, 1+2+3, 1+2+3+4, etc:
+We will make a module that outputs the sum `1`, `1 + 2`, `1 + 2 + 3`, `1 + 2 + 3 + 4`, etc:

 {% highlight clojure %}
 (def summer